SJTU-IPADS/HEDB/README.md

 If you shut down the operators VM, you can still replay the SQLs.
 This is exactly how HEDB prevents Smuggle but can reproduce bugs for DBAs.

-### HotFix
+### Hotfix

 HEDB translates common DBA actions into hotfix templates.
 HEDB runs a hotfix server inside the DBMS CVM, and allows a skillful DBA to instruct the server as a maintenance agent.
-See more details in [tools/hotfix](https://github.com/SJTU-IPADS/HEDB/tree/main/tools/hotfix).
+Please read details in [tools/hotfix](https://github.com/SJTU-IPADS/HEDB/tree/main/tools/hotfix).

 ### Paper